wildsonbbl/data-HAR/CodeBook.md

 * Load and bind train and test set with proper column names
 * Select the variables of interest from previously bind dataset
 * Uses a function to make activity names more descriptive
-* Stores the tidy dataset in a csv file
-* Creates and stores new datasets with the mean of each variable of interest grouped by subject and activity
+* Creates and stores dataset with the mean of each variable of interest grouped by subject and activity